ianic/httpd/readme.md

 ## Benchmark

-Using [oha](https://github.com/hatoo/oha) and comparing requests per second httpd with Nginx.
+Benchmarking using [oha](https://github.com/hatoo/oha) and comparing requests per second of httpd with Nginx.
 Nginx is using single worker thread, configured to my best knowledge similar to httpd: sendfile and ktls enabled.

-Testing with few different number of concurrent connections 1/100/500.
-'1 close' is single concurrent connection without keep-alive, closing connection after each requests.
+Testing with different number of concurrent connections 1/100/500.
+'1 close' is  single concurrent  connection without  keep-alive; closing  connection after each request.
 Forces tls handshake on each https request.

 Example of `script/bench.sh` results running both server and oha benchmark tool on the same host: